ncpol3sdpa/ncpol3sdpa/SUIVI.md

 # 28/05/2025
  - (Nazar) Fix 2 bugs in the SOS decomposition
+ - (Yann) Works on Gitlab Pages setup for the documentation

 # 29/05/2025
  - (Nazar) Refactor rules API, MR !31